How to outsource: A decision-making guide for entrepreneurs

 - Does the supplier have the flexibility to adapt to your changing needs?

-- Does the company have the necessary skilled labour to do the job properly?
+- Does the supplier have the necessary skilled labour to do the job properly?

-- Are the company’s ethical and environmental practices aligned with yours?
+- Are the supplier’s ethical and environmental practices aligned with yours?

-- Will the company be able to integrate well into the supply chain?
+- Will the supplier be able to integrate well into the supply chain?

 Including performance indicators in the agreement